Christian-Me/node-red-contrib-homie-convention/nodes/homie-state/readme.md

-# homie state
+# homie node pro

-A message is emitted when the $state topic (or any other status information) of any or a specific device changes.
-Detailed information you find at
+Create "virtual" or "translated" devices according to the homie standard

+# theory of operations

 # Configuration